BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 ```
 "Hello." [
-    REDACTED
+    ELIDED
 ]
 ```

-* Finally, you can hide even the fact of the assertion's existence by encrypting or redacting the entire envelope, including its assertions.
+* Finally, you can hide even the fact of the assertion's existence by encrypting or eliding the entire envelope, including its assertions.

 ```
-REDACTED
+ELIDED
 ```

 It is important to understand that because `Envelope` supports "complex metadata", i.e., "assertions with assertions," users are not limited to semantic triples.
 Adding context, as in a [semantic quad](https://en.wikipedia.org/wiki/Named_graph#Named_graphs_and_quads), is easily accomplished with an assertion on the subject.